 Things to do in Cornwall this Christmas

 Get your Christmas shopping all wrapped up before November’s even over at the Eden Project’s glittering festive event, celebrating local producers, artists and craftspeople, with hundreds of stalls selling food and drink, ethical clothing and skincare, as well as art, homeware, jewellery, and plenty more.
-In true Eden style, this is the biggest fair in the region’s seasonal calendar, all set around the magnificent biomes, which are lit up in colour for the occasion.
+In true Eden style, this is the biggest fair in the region’s seasonal calendar, all set around the magnificent biomes, which are lit up in a dazzling rainbow of colour for the occasion.
 Don’t forget your skates — the ice rink is open until end of February.
-Booking essential for both the fair and ice skating.

 No need to trek to the Alps in search of snow this winter.
 Throughout December, the tunnels under the Shipwreck Treasure Museum — once used to transport China clay onto ships in Charlestown’s harbour — will be lit up by thousands of lights, transforming the network of tunnels into a magical polar Arctic wonderland, with frozen waterfalls, icebergs, ice caves – and snowstorms.

-Theatres don’t get much more atmospheric than the Minack, perched high on the cliffs with views of the Atlantic beyond.
-This Christmas, acclaimed Cornish actor David Mynne will be taking to the open-air stage, come again this Christmas with his popular one-man adaptation of Dickens’ classic.
-This is no ordinary adaptation, though – be prepared for lots of added silliness thrown in.
+Theatres don’t get much more atmospheric than the open-air Minack Theatre, perched high on the cliffs with views of the Atlantic beyond — visit during winter for dramatic scenes of crashing waves and stormy skies.
+This Christmas, acclaimed Cornish actor David Mynne will be taking to the open-air stage again this Christmas with his popular one-man adaptation of Dickens’ classic.
+This is no ordinary play, though – be prepared for lots of added silliness thrown in.